kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 			0.233  &\leq& \beta_1                         &\leq& 0.767	\\
 		\end{array}

 	The plot below shows the effect of varying the slope parameters from the lower bound to the upper bound.
-Notice that the slope always passes through the mean of the data :math:`(\bar{x}, \bar{y})`.
+Notice that the slope always passes through the mean of the data :math:`(\overline{x}, \overline{y})`.

 	.. figure:: images/show-anscome-solution-marked.png
 		:width: 750px